Philip I of France

 Philip I (c.
 1052 – 29 July 1108), called the Amorous (French: L’Amoureux), was King of the Franks from 1060 to 1108.
-His reign, like that of most of the early Capetians, was extraordinarily long for the time.
+His reign of nearly 48 years, like that of most of the early Capetians, was extraordinarily long for the time.
 The monarchy began a modest recovery from the low it had reached during the reign of his father, Henry I, and he added the Vexin region and the viscountcy of Bourges to his royal domaine.

 Early life

 Philip was born c.
 1052 at Champagne-et-Fontaine, the son of Henry I and his wife Anne of Kiev.
 Unusual for the time in Western Europe, his name was of Greek origin, being bestowed upon him by his mother.
 In 1059 Henry I had Philip crowned in Reims at the age of seven.
 Philip had a brother named Hugh, who was slightly younger than him.
 Henry also appointed his brother-in-law Baldwin V of Flanders as regent of the kingdom, a role which Baldwin would share with Anne after the death of Henry in 1060.
 Despite his young age, Philip would rule in his own right, append royal documents with his own seal, and accompany Baldwin to several administrative visits to Flanders.
 This close association allowed Baldwin to maintain peaceful relationships between the king and his vassals.
 At age fourteen Philip was knighted by Baldwin's son, Baldwin VI ("the Good").